yugr/rust-slides/materials/materials.md

   * LLVM: N/A
   * More materials: added P2544R0 link
 - C++ exceptions are becoming more and more problematic: https://open-std.org/JTC1/SC22/WG21/docs/papers/2022/p2544r0.html
+- Panics in rust consuming some extra resources.
+Can we disable it? https://www.reddit.com/r/rust/comments/12qhynj/panics_in_rust_consuming_some_extra_resources_can/

 # Unsafe